DaveGee/datadog-cpu/readme.md

 ### `2022-05-20`

+- Redux/reducer: under the hood, uses Immer to do "mutating" immutable change to the state => forEach for arrays are fine
 - Should probably separate the `cpu load` feature and the `alerting` feature.
 Although the reducer would still be shared..
 - Tested only on Chrome & Safari.
 - Discussing with the "PO" (Coralie), we agree that: